WEST JORDAN, Utah — Condemned killer Ralph Leroy Menzies is facing a competency hearing to determine if he can be executed or not.

 On Monday, Menzies was brought to a courtroom for the start of a week long hearing to determine if he is competent enough to be executed.
 His lawyers argue that Menzies has dementia and therefore his execution would be unconstitutional.
 Lawyers for the state have contested that.

-"Mr. Menzies must understand meaning and purpose, he must understand the link between crime and punishment and he must understand the goal, part of society’s goal is deterrence," Menzies' attorney, Eric Zuckerman, told the judge on Monday morning.
-"Mr. Menzies has vascular dementia… our experts and [the Utah Department of Health & Human Services] agree with that diagnosis."
+"Mr. Menzies must understand meaning and purpose, he must understand the link between crime and punishment and he must understand the goal, part of society’s goal is deterrence," Zuckerman told the judge.
+"Mr. Menzies has vascular dementia.
+Our experts and the Utah Department of Health & Human Services agree with that diagnosis."

-Menzies can appear "fine on a good day and worse on a bad day," his attorney said.
+Menzies can appear "fine on a good day and worse on a bad day," his attorney added.

 "Even on a good day, he’s still significantly impaired," Zuckerman said.